Benjamin Miessner: Career

-Miessner Inventions, Inc.

 In the late 1920s, Miessner sold over fifty of his patents to RCA and received around $750,000 for them.
 He used this money to begin his own company, Miessner Inventions, Inc in Millburn, New Jersey.
 Over the next thirty years he became a leader in the fields of electrical radio receivers, electronic musical instruments and receivers, phonography, radio dynamics, directional microphones for aircraft and submarines, aircraft radio, and other devices.
 He also developed a new system of sound recording and reproduction and perfected the Wurlitzer organ and electronic piano.

 In 1929, he published his second book, All-electric Radio Receiver Design and in 1936 he had fairly long article on electronic music and instruments published in the Proceedings of the Institute of Radio Engineers.

 In the early 1930s he worked with his brother, Otto, to invent an instrument called a rhythmicon.
 Unfortunately for them, Léon Theremin had already developed a similar instrument with the same name.

 In 1934, one of Miessner's patents was used by the Everett Piano Company in the first large scale production on an electronic organ known as the Orgatron.
 In 1954, the Rudolph Wurlitzer Company used his 1935 design for an amplified conventional piano as the basis for their highly successful Wurlitzer Electric Piano.

 In 1937 Miessner designed an electric violin and cello.
 He was involved in a copyright battle with another company on the violin's design, which he lost.

 In 1955 he took the U.S. Patent Office to court to recoup a $25.00 filing fee he had to pay make an appeal.
 A decision was made that day (possibly before he filed the appeal) which made the appeal, and the fee, unnecessary.
 When the Patent Office would not refund his money he took them to court where the U.S. Court of Appeals ruled against him.

 When Miessner dissolved his company in 1959 he had been granted over two hundred patents and sold about one hundred fifty of them.
 While most of his patents had to do with electronics, sound, and music, others were variations from that work, such as his inventions to adjust the string tension on a tennis racket and for a non-leaking fountain pen.